masasidan/Triggered/README.md

 * Triggerbot
 * GlowESP
 * Bunnyhop
+* Aimbot
+* ESP

 ## **Currently In Build Modules**
-* Aimbot
-* MarkESP (basically wallhack for your teammates who don't use cheats)
+* MarkESP (basically a wallhack for your teammates who don't use cheats)

 ## **Usage**
 This hack is pretty easy to use.